tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 ## CONCLUSION AND KEY LEARNING
 The thing I enjoyed most about this project was finding and learning a new technology by myself and implementing it through following the documentation and a process of trial and error.
 I love to learn new things.
 This was one of the things that really attracted me to working in the tech industry.
 With completing the extra challenge I set myself in this final project of my GA course, I feel confident that I can continue to grow and challenge myself with learning and mastering new skills, something I very much hope to do in my career and spare time.

-I am quite glad that I managed to achieve as much as I did in the 8 day timeframe and I had decided on a focus of functionality and creating a substantial enough UX to demonstrate a proof of concept which I feel i have done, however I feel like I could spend a lot of time reviewing and refactoring large chunks of code especially in the front-end and focus more on efficiency and writing DRY code.
+I am quite glad that I managed to achieve as much as I did in the 8 day timeframe and I had decided on a focus of functionality and creating a substantial enough UX to demonstrate a proof of concept which I feel I have done, however I feel like I could spend a lot of time reviewing and refactoring large chunks of code especially in the front-end and focus more on efficiency and writing DRY code.
 This is definitely something that I want to work on as I progress my coding skills.

 I enjoyed using Django as a framework.
 It is relatively simple and I think quite elegant and I can definitely see myself using it in future projects.